-- Column 6: optional separator (, or space).
+• Column 6: optional separator (, or space).

 This is mandatory if column 7 is meaningful, optional otherwise.

-- Column 7: optional parameters.
+• Column 7: optional parameters.

 For inputs, this must be an S (for Shareable).
 In addition, certain resources may specify additional parameters, starting in column 7.
 These parameters are read and assigned in the order given below.
+There are no optional parameters for DVCPRO codecs.